audaree/RDT_vector/README.md

 # RDT_vector
 Julia programs for reading Datawell Mk3 and DWR-G Waverider buoy `.RDT` files.

+Mk3_Model: uses an autoencoder model and training data to detect outlies in .RDF files

 ## Features
 - Parses and processes `.RDT` files.
 - Handles data from Mk3 and DWR-G buoys.